Jun711/jun711.github.io/_posts/2019-02-18-aws-dynamodb-global-and-local-secondary-indexes-comparison.md

 {: .three-col-table table }

 ### Note
 1. Since Global Secondary Indexes have their own throughput consumption, to minimize cost, I suggest project only attributes that are needed.
-You can always create a new index that projects more attributes and replace the existing one when use case changes.
+You can always create a new index that projects more attributes and replace the existing one when your use case changes.

-2. Global Secondary Indexes are sparse indexes as only items in the base table that are the specified attributes appear in the index.
+2. Global Secondary Indexes are sparse indexes as only specified attributes of the items in the base table appear in the index.

 ## Secondary Index Examples
 Check out the following GSI and LSI examples to get an idea of when to use which.